GET TAX RELIEF NOW!

 A home office audit occurs when the IRS examines whether your deduction for working from home is legitimate, properly calculated, and meets all qualification requirements.
 The IRS reviews your Schedule C and Form 8829, comparing your claimed square footage, expenses, and business use against documentation standards and industry norms.

 This audit type moves quickly because the IRS has strict documentation requirements for home office deductions, and most taxpayers lack adequate records.
 The common misconception is that occasional home-based work qualifies for a deduction.
-The IRS requires that your home office space be used regularly and exclusively for business, which is a far stricter standard than most people understand.
+The IRS strictly mandates the regular and exclusive use of your home office for business, a requirement that most people fail to comprehend.

 Who This Checklist Is For

-- You claimed a home office deduction on Schedule C or Schedule F
+● You claimed a home office deduction on Schedule C or Schedule F as part of your business expense reporting.

-- You are self-employed, a freelancer, or a sole proprietor
+● You are self-employed, a freelancer, or a sole proprietor who operates a trade or business.

-- You run a small business from a dedicated home space
+● You run a small business from a dedicated space in your home that you treat as your principal place of business.

-- You received an IRS notice questioning your home office expenses
+● You received an IRS notice that specifically questions or requests documentation for your home office expenses.

-- You only work for an employer and receive a paycheck
+● You only work for an employer and receive wages reported on a Form W-2.

-- Your audit involves only income reporting unrelated to home office use
+● Your audit concerns only income reporting issues unrelated to home office use.

 Step-by-Step Checklist